OpenSight/StreamSwitch/ports/stsw_rtsp_port/README.md

     $./stsw_rtsp_port --help

-You can send SIGINT/SIGTERM signal to the running process to terminate the port.
+You can send SIGINT/SIGTERM signal to the running process to terminate the server.
-Also, you can make use of Ctrl+C at the console running stsw_rtsp_port.
+Also, you can make use of Ctrl+C in the console running stsw_rtsp_port to terminate it.